Peter Verigin: In Canada

-Verigin's death
+Peter V. Verigin's death

-Verigin was assassinated in a still-unsolved Canadian Pacific Railway train explosion on 29 October 1924, on the Kettle Valley Railway (now known locally as the Columbia and Western Railway) line near Farron, between Castlegar and Grand Forks, which also killed his 17-year-old secretary Marie Strelaeff, member of the provincial legislature John McKie, P.J Campbell, Hakim Singh, Harry J. Bishop, W. J. Armstrong, and Neil E. Armstrong.
-The government initially (during investigation) had stated the crime was perpetrated by people within the Doukhobor community, while the Doukhobors suspected Canadian government involvement.
+Peter V. Verigin (age 65) was killed in a still-unsolved Canadian Pacific Railway train explosion on 29 October 1924, on the Kettle Valley Railway (now known locally as the Columbia and Western Railway) line near Farron, between Castlegar and Grand Forks, which also killed his 17-year-old secretary Marie Strelaeff, member of the provincial legislature John McKie, P.J.
+Campbell, Hakim Singh, Harry J. Bishop, W. J. Armstrong, and Neil E. Armstrong.
+The government initially (during investigation) had stated the crime was perpetrated by zealot "Sons of Freedom", while some CCUB Doukhobors suspected Canadian government involvement, or the American KKK.
 To date, it is still unknown who was responsible for the bombing.

-Verigin's grave is located near Brilliant, a historically Doukhobor village outside Castlegar, British Columbia.
+Verigin's grave is located near Brilliant, a historical community Doukhobor village outside Castlegar, British Columbia.

 Successors

-After Verigin's murder in 1924, the majority of the community Doukhobors proclaimed his son Peter P. Verigin, who was still in the USSR, as his successor.
+After Peter V. Verigin's death in 1924, the majority of the community Doukhobors proclaimed his son Peter P. Verigin (P.P.
+Verigin), who was still in the USSR, as his successor.
 However, several hundred Community Doukhobors recognized P. V. Verigin's widow, Anastasia F. Golubova (1885–1965; also spelt Holuboff), who had been Verigin's wife for some 20 years, as their leader.

-In 1926 Anastasia's followers split from CCUB, forming a breakaway organization called "The Lordly Christian Community of Christian Brotherhood".
-They left British Columbia for Alberta, where they set up their own village at Shouldice, near Arrowwood, Alberta, which existed until 1943.
+In 1926 Anastasia's followers split from the CCUB, forming a breakaway organization called "The Lordly Christian Community of Christian Brotherhood".
+They left British Columbia for Shouldice, Alberta, where they set up their own village, about 50 miles east of Calgary, which existed until 1943.

 In the meantime, Verigin's son, Peter Petrovich Verigin, arrived from the USSR and assumed the leadership of CCUB in 1928.
-After the bankruptcy of CCUB, he reorganized as the Union of Spiritual Communities of Christ (USCC) in 1938, headquarters in Grand Forks, British Columbia.
+After the bankruptcy of CCUB, he reorganized it as the Union of Spiritual Communities of Christ (USCC) in 1938, with headquarters in Grand Forks, British Columbia.

 When Peter Petrovich Verigin died in 1939, the Community Doukhobors proclaimed his son, Peter Petrovich Verigin II as their new spiritual leader.
 Since he was confined to Soviet prisons at the time, his son (and Peter Vasilevich Verigin's great-grandson), John J. Verigin, who was 17 at the time, became the de facto leader of USCC.
+In 1960, after the confirmed death of P.P.
+Verigin II in Russia, J.J.
+Verigin, Sr., became "Honorary Chairman" of the USCC Doukhobors at age 18.

+After John J. ("J.J.")
+Verigin, Sr., died in 2008, his son John J. Verigin, Jr., (also called "J.J.") was elected to this heredity position as "Executive Director".
+Among Canadian USCC Doukhobors, father and son are often distinguished as "J.J.
+Senior" and "J.J.
+Junior".